HeegerGao/USC/README.md

 * pictures: all pictures in the projects
 * videos: all demos of the projects

-## Instructions for Astra Pro
+## Instructions for Astra Pro and Camera Algorithm
-install some dependies
+* install some dependies
 ```
 sudo apt-get install build-essential freeglut3 freeglut3-dev
 ```
-install astra camera ros packages(for using depth images)
+* install astra camera ros packages (for using depth images)
 ```
 sudo apt-get install ros-kinetic-astra-camera ros-kinetic-astra-launch
 ```
-install libuvc(for use rgb image)
+* install libuvc (for use rgb images)
 ```
 cd ~
 git clone https://github.com/ktossell/libuvc